The NSW Government endorses the use of regulatory sandboxes to improve the competitiveness of doing business in NSW.

 Success factors of regulatory sandboxes:

-When we asked businesses to tell us which NSW regulations have created barriers testing their innovative products or services, we found many businesses were unclear of the how their product fit within existing regulation or whether there were regulatory barriers to market entry.
+Many businesses have told us that they are unclear of the how their product fits within existing regulation or whether there were regulatory barriers to market entry.

 So we have compiled the following Tips for Innovators to assist you in your journey: